-With this topic, we will discuss the roles expected to be played by the board of directors in corporate disclosure, taking into account the recent debate centering around the roles of boards of directors in corporate governance and the heightened focus on corporate disclosures as documents to present the entity's views on the direction in which it is heading, risk awareness and business performance.
-Although under the current Japanese Companies Act, companies are allowed to adopt one of three corporate structures - a company with a board of corporate auditors, a company with three committees, or a company with an audit and supervisory committee, the Review in this Interim Report is not limited to a particular corporate structure.
+With this topic, we will discuss the roles expected to be played by the board of directors in corporate disclosure, taking into account the recent debate centering around the roles of the board of directors in corporate governance and the heightened awareness of annual reports as documents to present the entity's views on the future direction, risk awareness and performance.
+Although under the current Japanese Companies Act, companies are allowed to adopt one of three corporate structures - a company with a board of corporate auditors, a company with three committees, or a company with an audit and supervisory committee, the Review in this Report is not limited to a particular corporate structure.

-3.1 Since the introduction of the Corporate Governance Code, the governance of Japanese companies has changed dramatically.
-The Special Committee shared awareness of the following issues in its discussion:

-(1) Roles of the board of directors
+- 3.1 Since the introduction of the Corporate Governance Code, the governance of Japanese companies has changed dramatically.
+The Special Committee shared awareness of the following issues in its discussion: - 1 Roles of the board of directors

-While there is an increasing focus on corporate direction setting, development of a risk-taking environment and supervision of management as the roles of board of directors, awareness of the importance of the separation of management and supervision functions is also increasing.
+While there is an increasing focus on corporate direction setting, development of a risk-taking environment and oversight of management as the roles of the board of directors, awareness of the importance of the separation of management and oversight functions is also increasing21.

-(2) Independent directors
+2 Independent directors

 As more companies have introduced independent directors, the number of independent directors has been on the rise.
-The power of independent directors in the supervision of management has been strengthened such that more companies have appointed an independent director as the chairperson of the board of directors.
+The power of independent directors in the oversight of management has been strengthened such that more companies have appointed an independent director as the chairperson of the board of directors22.

-(3) Nominal to effective
+3 Nominal to effective

-The corporate governance, especially corporate direction setting and the effectiveness of supervision by the board of directors is what is now being questioned.
+The corporate governance, especially corporate direction setting and the effectiveness of oversight by the board of directors is what is now being questioned.